git/git.github.io/rev_news/drafts/edition-92.md

 __Events__

-+ The recorded talks of GitMerge 2022 [are now live](https://www.youtube.com/playlist?list=PL0lo9MOBetEGEAs1D28ExRQONnX-uZ3Wf).
++ The recorded talks of Git Merge 2022 [are now live](https://www.youtube.com/playlist?list=PL0lo9MOBetEGEAs1D28ExRQONnX-uZ3Wf).
-+ The summary of GitMerge 2022 can be found in the [Git Merge 2022 – that’s a wrap!](https://github.blog/2022-10-21-git-merge-2022-mission-report/) blog post by Lee Reilly on the GitHub Blog.
++ The summary of Git Merge 2022 can be found in the [Git Merge 2022 – that’s a wrap!](https://github.blog/2022-10-21-git-merge-2022-mission-report/) blog post by Lee Reilly on the GitHub Blog.